About the Species

 Fin whales sometimes mate with blue whales and hybrids have been documented.

-Inadvertent vessel strikes can injure or kill fin whales.
-The projected increase in ship traffic arising from the opening of trans-polar shipping routes (as arctic sea ice continues to decline) will increase the risk of vessel strike, and also increase ambient noise and pollution.
+Vessel strikes can injure or kill fin whales.
+Fin whales are probably the most vulnerable species to ship strikes after North Atlantic Right Whales.
+The projected increase in ship traffic arising from the opening of trans-polar shipping routes (as arctic sea ice continues to decline) will increase the risk of vessel strike and also increase ambient noise and pollution.

-Underwater noise threatens whale populations, interrupting their normal behavior and driving them away from areas important to their survival.
+Underwater noise negatively affects whale populations, interrupting their normal behavior and driving them away from areas important to their survival.
 Increasing evidence suggests that exposure to intense underwater sound in some settings may cause some whales to strand and ultimately die.

 The fin whale is listed as endangered throughout its range under the Endangered Species Act and as depleted throughout its range under the Marine Mammal Protection Act.
 This means that it is in danger of extinction throughout all or much of its range.
-NOAA is working to protect this species in many ways, with the goal that its population will increase.
+NOAA is working to protect this species in many ways, with the goal to protect them from threat and increase their population size.

 Recovery Planning and Implementation